 Certain costs and spending cannot be avoided.
 Your home needs heat, your family needs food, and your car needs gas.
-Many of us also like to spruce up our homes and our wardrobes from time to time and if you follow some of Janice’s tips, it doesn’t have to be too costly.
+Many of us also like to spruce up our homes and our wardrobes from time to time and if you follow some of Janice’s tips for shopping on a budget, it doesn’t have to be too costly.
 However, more and more people are discovering yet another way to save money on items like clothing and home goods.
 The answer is buying used.

 Many people may claim that they don’t buy used because there aren’t any thrift stores or consignment shops nearby; however, with online resources such as Craigslist and eBay and sites such as thredUP and Swap where you can buy and sell used clothing, there is no excuse.